AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 :ada:`Big_Natural` and :ada:`Big_Positive` subtypes are defined via predicates rather than the simple ranges of normal (ordinary) numeric types.
 Therefore, we cannot simply use attributes such as :ada:`Big_Natural'First`.
-Instead, these subtypes include contracts to check the corresponding range.
-In any case, we can use them to ensure that a big integer is in the expected (natural or positive) range:
+However, we can use the subtypes to ensure that a big integer is in the expected (natural or positive) range:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Big_Numbers.Big_Positive_Natural